Counseling for Men

 My approach is grounded, honest, and focused on real progress.

 I don’t believe in therapy that drifts without direction.
-I work with clients in a way that is structured, practical, and centered on helping you move forward.
+I work with clients in a way that is tailored to each client’s goals and personality, and is structured, practical, and centered on helping you find your path forward.

 That means:

-I use evidence-based approaches such as cognitive behavioral therapy, EMDR, solution-focused therapy, and positive psychology — but the focus is always on what works for you.
+I use evidence-based approaches such as cognitive behavioral therapy, EMDR, solution-focused therapy, and positive psychology.

 What You Can Expect Working With Me